aeternity/Vanillae/docs/ecc/README.md

 by Peter Harpending

-In the context of cryptography, all numbers are integers unless stated otherwise.
+In the context of cryptography, all numbers are integers (math integers that is, not machine integers) unless stated otherwise.

 ## How cryptography works in general